aces/Loris-MRI/docs/scripts_md/register_processed_data.md

 This function returns the AcquisitionProtocolID of the file to register in the database based on scanType in the `mri_scan_type` table.

+INPUTS:
+  - $scanType: scan type
-INPUT: scan type, database handle
+  - $dbh     : database handle

 RETURNS: acquisition protocol ID

 ### fetchMincHeader($file, $field)

-This function parses the MINC header and look for specific field's value.
+This function parses the MINC header and looks for specific field's value.

+INPUTS:
+  - $file : MINC file
-INPUT: MINC file, MINC header field
+  - $field: MINC header field values

 RETURNS: MINC header value

 ### copy\_file($filename, $subjectIDsref, $scan\_type, $fileref)

-Move files to assembly folder.
+Moves files to `assembly` folder.

+INPUTS:
+  - $filename     : file to copy
+  - $subjectIDsref: subject ID hashref
+  - $scan\_type    : scan type
-INPUT: file to copy, subject ID hashref, scan type, file hash ref
+  - $fileref      : file hash ref

 RETURNS: file name of the copied file

 ### getSourceFilename($sourceFileID)

-Grep source file name from the database using SourceFileID.
+Greps source file name from the database using SourceFileID.

 INPUT: ID of the source file